On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Introduction

 \subsection{Organization}

 This tutorial paper introduces the fundamentals of localization systems in \ac{GAS} networks.
 Unlike existing tutorials, we detail the system modeling of each segment in \ac{GAS} networks and the key design aspects and considerations with respect to both ground and non-terrestrial targets.
 Moreover, we position GAS segments into the perspective of the future that 6G networks enable, elaborating on the role and advantages to be gained from each of the enablers.
 In particular, the rest of the paper is organized as follows.
 Section \ref{sec:BndGNSS} details the rationale that urges for \ac{GNSS} localization alternatives and introduces the characteristics of GAS anchors and targets.
 In Section \ref{sec:locFun}, we present the \ac{RF}-based localization fundamentals, and we put a special emphasis on the 3D space associated with GAS networks.
 Sections \ref{sec:G2X}, \ref{sec:A2X}, and \ref{sec:S2X}, respectively, present ground, aerial, and space anchors in GAS networks.
 In each one of these sections, we detail the corresponding system model, design aspects, and special considerations for ground and aerial target localization.
-Section \ref{sec:GAS6G} discusses the integration of 6G enablers in GAS networks from a localization point of view and presents future trends and considerations in GAS localization systems.
+Section \ref{sec:GAS6G} discusses the integration of 6G enablers in GAS networks from a localization point of view and presents localization \acp{KVI} in the context of GAS localization systems.
+Key takeaways are summarized at the end of Section \ref{sec:G2X}-\ref{sec:GAS6G}.
 Finally, we conclude this tutorial in Section \ref{sec:conc}.
+The overall structure of the tutorial is presented in Table \ref{tab:toc}.

 The \textit{acronyms} list is presented in Table \ref{table:acronyms}. \textit{Notation}: Italic, simple bold, and capital bold letters represent scalars, vectors, and matrices, respectively.
-We use $(a_1, a_2, \dots)$ to represent a sequence and $[a_1, a_2, \dots]^{\top}$ to represent a column vector, with $[.]^{\top}$ being the transpose operator.
+We use $(a_1, a_2, \dots)$ to represent a sequence and $\boldsymbol{a} = [a_1, a_2, \dots]^{\top}$ to represent a column vector, with $[.]^{\top}$ being the transpose operator.